Iterative Joint Channel Decoding of Correlated Sources Employing Serially Concatenated Convolutional Codes

 IEEE Transactions on Information Theory

 Laddomada, Massimiliano; Daneshgaran, F.; and Mondin, M., "Iterative Joint Channel Decoding of Correlated Sources Employing Serially Concatenated Convolutional Codes" (2005).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 172.